 - If you are not comfortable returning to classes on campus for reasons other than your own health, please reach out to the associate dean of your college and your academic advisor who can support you in finding an optimal schedule for remote learning within your current program.

-- Consistent with policies in Spring 2020, we will maintain flexible attendance and deadline policies in recognition of the fact that students may become ill or have loved ones who become ill.
+- We will maintain flexible attendance and deadline policies in recognition of the fact that students may become ill or have loved ones who become ill.

 - The Pan-American Life Student Success Center will continue to provide tutoring and learning support, success coaching and advising, and career development guidance.
 If you are off campus or prefer an online meeting, they are fully accessible by Zoom.
 Please consult their website or follow them on Instagram for information about services and about on-ground operations as those details become available.